-The CMA was established in 2013 by the Enterprise and Regulatory Reform Act and is an independent non-Ministerial department which performs its functions on behalf of the Crown.
+The CMA was established in 2013 by the Enterprise and Regulatory Reform Act ("Enterprise Act 2013") and is an independent non-Ministerial department which performs its functions on behalf of the Crown.
 Its work is led by a Chief Executive and overseen by a Board and it works to promote competition for the benefit of consumers, both within and outside the UK.
 It has a number of responsibilities including protecting consumers from unfair trading practices, investigating mergers between organisations to prevent a reduction in competition and taking enforcement action in relation to anti-competitive practices by businesses and individuals.

-The Explanatory Notes (600KB PDF) to the Bill confirm that a new 'Office for the Internal Market' ("OIM") will be established within the CMA.
-However, the Bill does not expressly contain the title "Office for the Internal Market" on its face nor does it set out any new or different governance arrangements for a new office within the CMA.
+The Explanatory Notes (600KB PDF) to the Bill confirmed that a new 'Office for the Internal Market' ("OIM") would be established within the CMA.
+However, as introduced the Bill did not expressly contain the title "Office for the Internal Market" on its face.
+A UK Government amendment agreed at Report stage amended the original drafting by expressly providing that the CMA may delegate its functions under the Act to an Office for the Internal Market task group ("OIM Task Group").